Gotta Have It Gonna Steal It

 - Futurama.
 Bender does this constantly.
 A specific example being, when given a tax refund he goes to a store and sees a super fancy cigar.
 It's way out of his price range, but a set of burglar's tools isn't.

-- Family Guy has Lois going on a shoplifting spree because of how she can't afford things (at first), then Lois starts stealing "for the thrills."
+- Family Guy has Lois going on a shoplifting spree, at first because of how she can't afford things, then "for the thrills."

 - In Avatar The Last Air Bender Katara becomes enthralled with a Water Bending scroll she discovers pirates are selling.
 So she steals it.
 Despite the ensuing chaos this decision causes, its okay because stealing is wrong...unless it's from pirates.